wesl-ee/BBDiary/README.md

 # BBDiary

-A simple file-browser written in PHP, intended for diary-keeping and other girly things; entries written using BBCode Markup (reference below)
+A simple file-browser written in one PHP file, intended for diary-keeping and other girly things; entries are styled using BBCode Markup (reference below)

 ## Requisites